Essays

 Primary Evidence Sources

 • Direct Observation: Field visits to the case site.
 Produces detailed contextual understanding unavailable through documents alone.
-Time-consuming but often irreplaceable for organizational and community case studies.

 Secondary Evidence Sources